 If the student disagrees with the Vice President for Student Affairs’ or designee’s conclusion that he/she violated the Student Code of Conduct or with the sanction imposed, the student may file an appeal with the College President by delivering a written request to the Office of the Vice President for Student Affairs within seven (7) business days after the date on which he/she is served with a copy of the Vice President

 for Student Affairs (or designee’s) decision.
-Reporting parties in cases of sexual misconduct may also request an appeal under the same circumstances and conditions.
 Upon receipt of the written request, the Vice President for Student Affairs will notify the President’s office within one (1) business day.
 If the student does not deliver a timely written request for a hearing, the Vice President for Student Affairs’ determination and sanction shall become final and the student shall have no further right to an appeal.
+An appeal regarding a Title IX Notice of Outcome will be conducted in accordance with policy 3.110.

 Student Disciplinary Hearing Board